 | Housing | "Buy early, property always appreciates." | Housing in major cities is now 8–10x average income, up from 3–4x in the 1990s. |

-| Career Growth | "Loyalty to a company leads to promotions." | Modern workforce requires income diversification, not loyalty. |
+| Career Growth | "Loyalty to a company leads to promotions." | The modern workforce requires income diversification, not loyalty. |

-| Saving | "Just save in a bank and you'll be secure." | Bank interest rates (0.5–1.2%) don’t match real inflation (6–12%). |
+| Saving | "Just save in a bank and you'll be secure." | Bank interest rates (0.5–1.2%) often don't match real inflation (6–12%). |

-| Debt | "Avoid debt at all cost." | Strategic debt use (0% APR leverage, refinance models) now outperforms simple avoidance. |
+| Debt | "Avoid debt at all costs." | Strategic debt use (0% APR leverage, refinance models) now often outperforms simple avoidance. |

-Mindset Shift — From Financial Survival to Financial Engineering
+Mindset Shift: From Financial Survival to Financial Engineering

 Here’s the mindset transition modern millennials are making: